Shelley (2016 film)

-Shelley is a 2016 Danish drama horror film directed by Ali Abbasi and starring Ellen Dorrit Petersen.
+Shelley is a 2016 Danish drama horror film directed and co-written by Ali Abbasi (in his feature directorial debut) and stars Ellen Dorrit Petersen and Peter Christoffersen as a couple who, faced with the inability to bear children, arrange for their Romanian maid (Cosmina Stratan) to be a surrogate mother, soon leading to increasingly sinister events as the due date approaches.
 It was shown in the Panorama section at the 66th Berlin International Film Festival.

 Plot

 A young Romanian woman, Elena, is hired as a housekeeper for a Danish couple, Louise and Kasper.
 While wealthy, the couple chooses to live in a lakehouse without electricity, grow their own food, and raise chickens.
 Their only connection to the outside world is a landline phone.
 Louise is recovering from surgery and requires some extra help around the house.
 Although Elena feels uncomfortable with the unusual isolation of the house, she otherwise fits in easily.
 She also meets Leo, a spiritual healer and friend of Louise who tries to help Louise recover more quickly by purging the bad energy from her body.

 Elena and Louise quickly bond, and Elena tells Louise that she is saving money so that she and her son, who currently live with Elena's parents, can have a home of their own.
 Louise in turn confides her difficulties in conceiving a child of her own.
 Louise asks if Elena would agree to be a surrogate mother for her and Kasper.
 In exchange, they would buy an apartment for Elena after she gave birth.
 To the chagrin of her parents, Elena agrees and is implanted with one of Louise's frozen eggs.

 Though assured by her doctor that everything is going fine, Elena begins to feel unusual after the implantation and notices a number of bizarre events: the chickens become terrified of her, she begins to hallucinate sounds and images, and she suffers from nightmares.
 In one of these, she gives birth to a dead baby; in another, a blood-drenched Louise talks to her about someone named "Shelley."
 As the pregnancy progresses, Elena loses weight, is constantly exhausted, develops bloody gums, and experiences unusual and unwholesome pregnancy cravings that disturb her.
 Leo, trying to help Elena through her difficult pregnancy, senses bad energy coming from her belly.
 Elena believes that the baby is killing her, but when she voices her concerns to her doctor, she insists that the baby is healthy and that all her difficulties are normal.
 She also reveals that her baby is a girl, but when Elena asks to see an ultrasound, the machine mysteriously breaks down.